What is jaundice?

 Normal development: Your baby's liver is still growing and doesn't get rid of bilirubin well—this jaundice usually gets better within a week

-Prematurity: Your baby was premature Premature Baby "Pre-" means before, and "mature" means fully grown.
-A premature baby is born too early.
-A full pregnancy lasts 37 to 40 weeks, so a premature baby is born anytime before the 37th week of pregnancy... read more , born before week 37 of your pregnancy
+Prematurity: Your baby was premature Preterm (Premature) Baby A preterm baby, also called a premature baby, is born too early.
+A full pregnancy lasts 37 to 40 weeks, so a preterm baby is born anytime before the 37th week of pregnancy.
+The earlier babies... read more , born before week 37 of your pregnancy

 Breastfeeding: Your baby has trouble breastfeeding and isn't getting enough milk (breastfeeding jaundice)

 Breast milk: Your breast milk has high levels of a substance that makes your baby's bilirubin level go up (breast milk jaundice)

 Injury: Your baby had an injury during birth that caused bleeding under the skin (hematoma) and then breakdown of the blood in the skin raised the bilirubin level